Website Manager

 Is this “travel” soccer?

 Sting is a competitive club soccer organization.
-We play home games in Mount Vernon, Ohio, and away games in Central Ohio communities, such as Newark, Hilliard, Westerville, Lancaster, etc. None of our typical games or tournaments require overnight lodging.
+We play home games in Mount Vernon, Ohio, and away games in Central Ohio communities, such as Newark, Hilliard, Westerville, Lancaster, New Albany, Dublin, Gahanna, Mansfield, and Worthington.
+None of our typical games or tournaments require overnight lodging.
 Carpooling is always welcome!

-All boys and girls in Knox County and the surrounding area are eligible to try out for Sting.
-We field teams from U8/9 through U15 (roughly age 7 through 15).
-This fall, Sting is accepting players with birth years 2016 through 2009.
-Sting’s teams typically are comprised of one birth year.
-For example, all kids on our U11 teams this fall will have 2013 birthdates.
+All boys and girls in our community and the surrounding area are eligible to tryout for MV Sting SC.
+This fall, MV Sting SC is accepting players with birth years 2017 through 2006.
+MV Sting SC teams typically are comprised of one birth year.
+For example, all kids on our U13 teams this fall will have 2012 birthdates.
 Some teams may need to combine two birth years, such as our U8/9 team.
-For Fall 2023, Sting aims to field all-girls and all-boys teams U8/9 – U13, and coed teams for U14 and U15.
+For Fall 2024, MV Sting SC aims to field all-girls and all-boys teams U8/9 – U14 and co-ed teams through 2006.

-In addition, we welcomed back Sting Academy this year, a 5-week, once-weekly, skill-based training for young players.
-This program is a great add-on opportunity for kids in area programs seeking additional development and — most importantly — FUN!
+We welcome back Sting Academy players this year, a 5-week, once-weekly, skill-based training for young players.
+This program is a great add-on opportunity for kids in area programs seeking additional development!

 For Sting competitive club teams: Unlike rec programs, Sting creates teams through a competitive tryout process.
 We form teams in June each year who then play in the upcoming fall and spring seasons.
 We may also choose to hold a supplemental tryout in winter to add a few players to rosters with low numbers for the spring season.
 To sign up for tryouts, see our home page or the tryout tab.